Club Penguin (franchise)

-Club Penguin is a Disney media franchise that was created in 2005 with the release of the online massively multiplayer online game (MMO) Club Penguin.
+Club Penguin was a media franchise that was created in 2005 with the release of the online massively multiplayer online game (MMO) Club Penguin, later bought out by Disney.
 Club Penguin inspired a variety of console video games, books, and television specials.
-Following the game's discontinuation in March 2017, the game was replaced by a successor, Club Penguin Island (2017), which was released on mobile and desktop.
-However, Island was discontinued in November 2018, effectively ending the franchise.
+Following the game's discontinuation in March 2017, the game was replaced by a successor, Club Penguin Island (2017), which was released on mobile and later desktop.
+The successor was closed in late 2018, marking the end of the franchise.

+Despite being officially dormant, several unofficial media has been made after the closure of the original game and Club Penguin Island, the most notable being Club Penguin Rewritten, a recreation of the original game which ran from 2017 to 2022.

 Main video games

-Club Penguin
+Club Penguin (2005–2017)

 Club Penguin was a massively multiplayer online game (MMO) that ran from 2005 to 2017, created by New Horizon Interactive (later known as Disney Canada Inc. after the game's acquisition by Disney).

-Club Penguin Island
+Club Penguin Island (2017–2018)

 As of mid-November 2016, Disney Interactive advertised a related but separate mobile gaming environment named Club Penguin Island, to become available in select languages and areas in 2017.
 Pre-registration was available for reserving player names.
 On January 30, 2017, it was announced that the original game would be discontinued on March 29, 2017.
 The game was released worldwide for mobile devices on March 30, 2017, the same day Club Penguin shut down.
 On November 30, 2017, the game was released on Windows and macOS.
 On September 27, 2018, Disney confirmed the imminent discontinuation of Club Penguin Island in a letter obtained by the website Kotaku, and in a blog post.